 Here I added a hat and a scarf or muffler just to give it some characters.
 More tiny circles to represent carrot buttons.

-For the background of this watercolor Christmas card, I used the small light grayish tint to five shape to the snow covered landscape.
+For the background of this watercolor Christmas card, I used the small light grey tint to five hill/slope shapes to the snow covered landscape.

-I then drew a frame using a Sakura's Pigma Micron oo5 pen and color.
+I then drew a frame using a Sakura's Pigma Micron 005 pen and color.
 Then I added a wash of light yellow around the frame.

-Finally, I used a blue ink pad to color the snowflake rubber stamp and make a border around the snowman.
-Add blue color to th open spaces in the snowflake's images.
+Finally, I used a blue ink pad to directly color the snowflake rubber stamp and make a border around the snowman.
+Add blue color to the open spaces in the snowflake images.

 That's it!
 A simple watercolor Christmas card.

 Snowmen and Christmas trees are things that we equate with Christmas.
-So here's a watercolor Christmas tree card.
+So above is a watercolor Christmas tree card.
 Look simple, right?
-It is simple to make.
+It is really simple to make.

 First, I used a pencil and ruler to lightly draw in a frame.
 Then fill in the bricks with a Sukura's Pigma Micron 005 pen.
 I use this pen because it's waterproof and so when I want to add in watercolor, the black outline will not bleed.
 For thicker lines, I use a #01 pen